medhanshgupta/Experiment-17/README.md

 This experiment focuses on Data Visualization, a critical component of data analysis used to transform complex datasets into visual representations like charts and graphs to uncover patterns, trends, and correlations.
 By utilizing the matplotlib and seaborn libraries, the program demonstrates how to generate various plots—such as bar charts, histograms, and scatter plots—to interpret categorical and numerical distributions effectively.

+### Matplotlib:
+The foundational, low-level plotting library for Python.
+It provides complete programmatic control over every element of a figure — axes, labels, colors, line styles, markers, and layout.
+It is built around the pyplot sub-module and can produce static, animated, and interactive figures.

 import matplotlib.pyplot as plt: Imports the primary library used for creating static, interactive, and animated visualizations in Python.
+### Seaborn:
+A statistical data visualization library built on top of Matplotlib.
+It provides a higher-level interface that produces polished, statistically informative plots with significantly less code.
+It integrates natively with Pandas DataFrames.

 import seaborn as sns: Imports a high-level interface based on matplotlib for drawing attractive and informative statistical graphics.

+### Comparison of Matplotlib vs. Seaborn Commands
+Chart Type	   Matplotlib Command	                  Seaborn Command Line Chart	   plt.plot(x, y, marker=, color=)	    sns.lineplot(x=, y=, data=) Bar Chart	     plt.bar(x, height, color=)	          sns.barplot(x=, y=, data=) Histogram	     plt.hist(data, bins=, edgecolor=)	  sns.histplot(data, bins=, kde=) Scatter Plot	 plt.scatter(x, y, c=colors)	        sns.scatterplot(x=, y=, hue=)

+### Commands used:

 plt.bar(): Creates a bar chart to compare different categories of data using rectangular bars.